Equality Act Codes of Practice and Technical Guidance

 Our technical guidance will complement our existing suite of codes of practice and non-statutory guidance: take a look at our Equality Act guidance.

 Technical guidance - Public Sector Equality Duty

 The Public Sector Equality Duty was created by the Equality Act 2010, and replaces the race, disability and gender equality duties.
-We have produced a suite of new Technical Guidance to explain the needs of the PSED, outline the requirements of the Equality Act 2010 and the specific duty regulations and provide practical approaches to complying with the Public Sector Equality Duty in England, Scotland and Wales.
+We have produced a suite of Technical Guidance to explain the needs of the PSED, outline the requirements of the Equality Act 2010 and the specific duty regulations and provide practical approaches to complying with the Public Sector Equality Duty in England, Scotland and Wales.
 The guidance provides an authoritative, comprehensive and technical guide to the detail of the law.
 It will be invaluable to lawyers, advocates, human resources personnel, courts and tribunals, and everyone who needs to understand the law in depth, or apply it in practice.